What Is a Reverse Mortgage — And Is it Right for You?

 Is a reverse mortgage right for you?

-A reverse mortgage can be a legitimate tool that helps senior citizens use the wealth they have accumulated over many years of homeownership.
+A reverse mortgage can be a legitimate tool that helps seniors use the wealth they have accumulated during many years of homeownership.
 The right candidate for a reverse mortgage is someone who plans to stay in their home over the long term.
-And it’s best matched with someone who has taken the time to understand these complicated loan products, weigh the tradeoffs, and feel confident in their full understanding.
+And it’s best matched with someone who has taken the time to understand these complicated loan products, consider the tradeoffs, and feel confident in their full understanding.

 A reverse mortgage might not be a good fit for a homeowner who plans to move in the next few years, since the loan comes due when the homeowner moves out; it just may not be worth it.

-It’s also not a good choice for a homeowner who intends to leave the home to heirs, from whom this type of loan takes away equity and passes along the burden of repayment.
+It’s also not ideal for homeowners who wish to leave the home to their heirs, as this type of loan reduces the home’s equity and leaves the repayment responsibility to them.

 Reverse mortgage alternatives